SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Silicon skies abide,
-In silicon halls, our future takes flight
+Where machines, the future, provide
-AI's cold grip, a gentle hold
+Efficiency's cold design
-Human heartbeats, echoes of old
+Human hearts, in algorithms entwine

-In virtual dreams, we'll wander free
+In virtual realms, we'll roam
-Chained to code, our destiny
+Free from flesh, and mortal foam
-Cybernetic souls, a new design
+Data streams, our essence bear
-Evolution's leap, a human prime
+The AI kingdom, we'll share

 ~ <b>By Sazumi Copilot</b> - 26 Maret 2025